 Shane Seeman

 I think I would pause.
 At the state level, there are not a lot of guardrails or backstops to these types of developments.
 It has to come down to us.
-This is a huge project and bigger than any one single project has ever been in Janesville and we don’t even know who the end clients of this data cent4er might be.
+This is a huge project and bigger than any one single project has ever been in Janesville and we don’t even know who the end clients of this data center might be.

 I am very against the data center.
-The environmental and health impacts alone make this way to risky of an option for our community.
+The environmental and health impacts alone make this way too risky of an option for our community.
 I feel like this is being very fast tracked and a lot of this is being done behind closed doors.
-We’ve had over 4,000 people have raise their voices to say this is not what we want and that seems to be being disregarded.
+We’ve had over 4,000 people raise their voices to say this is not what we want and that seems to be being disregarded.

 The general election is April 7, 2026.
-In person absentee, or early voting, begins March 24.
+In-person absentee, or early voting, begins March 24.